victorolivo24/cs211-assignments/README.md

 - You are not given template code.
 Instead, you will make the pa1 folder in the ```sp25-cs211-assignment``` folder
 ## Errata

+February 4th, 2025 @ 14:16

+- The testcases ignored neglected to address potential differences in the calculation.
+I've changed the output test cases to remove the -0.000000.
+- In other words, you should, if you have -0.000000, print 0.000000.